rmackley/Wiki-Crawler/README.md

 ****
 Possible features I'd like to add at some point
--web interface
+- web interface
--text snippets from each page selected
+- text snippets from each page selected

 ****
 python wiki_crawler.py -h